mal-coder/Postgres-Multi-DB-deployment/readme.md

 --------------------
-# Postgres DB Updater
+# Postgres Multi DB deployment

-Postgres DB Updater is a tool which task is to facilitate bulk modifications on multiple Postgres DBs'.
+Postgres Multi DB deployment is a tool which task is to facilitate bulk modifications on multiple Postgres DBs'.

 After finishing specific tasks it sends a notification email with a log file and a summary containing the number of successful and failed operations and most common errors.

-Postgres DB Updater gathers the provided tasks and executes them one by one on each of the databases asynchronously.
+Postgres Multi DB deployment gathers the provided tasks and executes them one by one on each of the databases asynchronously.
 Once a task is executed on all databases the notification email is being sent and the next task processed.